its-a-feature/bifrost/README.md

     Key: 1F44A5E5C7919C00F3166A1344D4FFDA
 ```
 ## askhash
 The `-action askhash` will compute the necessary hashes used to request TGTs and decrypt responses.
-This command requires the plaintext password with `-password [password here]`, but if the passwoord contains special characters that might cause issues, you can always supply a base64 encoded version of the password with `-bpassword [base64 password here]`.
+This command requires the plaintext password with `-password [password here]`, but if the password contains special characters that might cause issues, you can always supply a base64 encoded version of the password with `-bpassword [base64 password here]`.
 You must also supply the `-username [username]` and `-domain fqdn` parameters so that the proper salt can be generated.

 If you're wanting to get the hashes for a computer$ account, make sure to include the `$` in the username.
 The salt for a computer account is different than the salt for a user account.
 ```